 Many South Sudanese own property in the three neighbouring countries and regularly travel there, the State Department official said.

-Still, Kerry held out hope that talks might sway the course of events in South Sudan and pointed to Kiir’s decision last week to release four political prisoners.
+Still, Kerry still held out hope that talks might still sway the course of events in South Sudan, and pointed to Kiir’s decision last week to release four political prisoners.

 “We are hoping that now opens up the possibility of a mediation and dialogue that could take place anywhere in the next few days,” he said.
-(Reporting by Phil Stewart, additional reporting by Patricia Zengerle in Washington; Editing by James Macharia, Andrew Heavens and Ken Wills)
+(Reporting by Phil Stewart; Editing by James Macharia and Andrew Heavens)